robusta-dev/robusta/docs/playbook-reference/actions/develop-actions/triggers-and-events.rst

 The basic idea is that **triggers** generate **event** objects and those events are passed to **action** functions.

-Lifecycle of a Robusta event
+Lifecycle of a Robusta Event
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 1. A pod changes
 2. The API Server notifies Robusta